 Why Should You Have Your Audio/Video Messages Transcribed?

-Do you want to know why they don't listen to or watch them?
+Do you want to know why they don't listen to your audio or watch your videos?
 Before that question can be answered, you have to understand why people download transcripts in the first place.

 Most people don't go online to find sermons or conferences or podcasts or interviews or webinars.
 They go online to find answers to their specific questions.